 Napa cabbage and shrimp soup

-Yes, I do occasionally cook some super simple dishes, and this soup is exactly what you need on a cold lazy day without any effort.
-A light Vietnamese soup with delicate, divine flavors, this soup warms the soul.
-I love Vietnamese cuisine, this distinct cuisine spans the spectrum from delicate, like this soup and pho to deep flavors like claypot catfish.
-I have quite a few Vietnamese cookbooks on my bookshelf, and definitely don’t cook from them often enough.
+Yes, I do occasionally cook some super simple dishes, and this soup is exactly what you need on a cold, lazy day without any effort.
+A light Vietnamese soup with delicate, divine flavors, it warms the soul.
+I love Vietnamese cuisine.
+This distinct cuisine spans the spectrum from delicate, like this soup and pho, to deep flavours, like clay pot catfish.
+I have quite a few Vietnamese cookbooks on my bookshelf, but I definitely don’t cook from them often enough.
 I used extra-large shrimp and was very happy with them in this soup.
-I also prefer the Napa cabbage with a touch of crunch, so I added it last rather that earlier on.
-The light broth, the crunchy greens and tender shrimp are perfect together.
-I love this cookbook, it has quite a few of the usual recipes, as well as, many others, all of which I cannot wait to try.
+I also prefer the Napa cabbage with a touch of crunch, so I added it last rather than earlier on.
+The light broth, the crunchy greens, and the tender shrimp are perfect together.
+I love this cookbook.
+It has quite a few of the usual recipes, as well as many others, all of which I cannot wait to try.
 This is an excellent cookbook for an introduction to this beautiful culture.

 For more recipes from this cookbook click here.